 A licentiate thesis can also be written as a monograph, which is a relatively comprehensive coherent scientific publication.
 A monograph may include previous publications as appendices.
-Monographs should be avoided, and the decision to write such a thesis is made by the director of third-cycle education.
-If a monograph is considered suitable, its content must be of such a scientific level that the content as a whole, or most of it, can be considered to meet the requirements for publication in peer-reviewed scientific journals of good international quality.
+Monographs must be of such scientific quality that all or most of their content can be considered suitable for publication in peer-reviewed scientific journals of high international quality.
+The monograph is written by the doctoral student and corresponds to 120 credits minus the number of credits in the course component (i.e., a maximum of 90 credits if the course component is 30 credits).
+This assessment is made relative to similar work in the research area.